About the School of Art + Design

 SDSU’s graphic and interior design programs play a major role in the larger San Diego design community.
 These disciplines participate with a large variety of businesses in their student internship programs, building bridges between San Diego’s design industry and the School, and providing opportunities and career stepping stones for its students.

 SDSU’s School of Art and Design receives its funding from both California State University funds as well as private grants for well-equipped and diverse facilities.
 Furthermore, a variety of competitive scholarships and fellowships are available to students from a variety of nonprofit and private donations and endowments.
-Some of these funds received include:

 Other funds for which students of the School of Art and Design are eligible to apply include unique fellowship, grant, and paid internship opportunities through the Center for Craft, Creativity, and Design.
 SDSU is one of only 64 universities whose art students are invited to compete for these funds to help them with post-graduate endeavors in craft making, research, or museum experience dealing with craft-based exhibitions or collections.